scikit-learn/enhancement_proposals/slep007/proposal.rst

 ``ColumnTransformer`` by default adds a prefix to the output feature names, indicating the name of the step applied on them.

+This is the default behavior, and it can be tuned by constructor parameters if the meta estimator allows it.

 Backward Compatibility
 ----------------------